-Fruit Spice Tea combined orange, pineapple, and pomegranate juice with spices for the perfect winter tea!
+Fruit Spice Tea combines orange, pineapple, and pomegranate juice with spices for the perfect winter tea!

 Nevertheless!
 This warm, soul soothing tea that is just what you need on a cold day.